 3 Tips for Preparing an International Shipment

-Flagship’s discounts on courier services for Purolator, UPS and FedEx are available for international shipments too!
+FlagShip’s discounts on courier services for Purolator, UPS, FedEx, DHL and Canpar are available for international shipments too!
 The international shipping process, however, may be quite intimidating for some.
 Things like duties, taxes, and brokerage fees may sound daunting.
 Here are some tips to help make your next international shipment easier and more efficient.

 1. Commercial Invoices